hoavu-cs/SketchLib/documentation/distinct_count.md

 ### overview

-The update time is `O(log 1/eps)`.
-It supports the following operations:
+This sketching data structure supports the following operations:

 - insert a token to the stream.
 - return the estimate for number of distinct elements the stream encounters so far up to a factor `1±eps` with probability at least `1-delta`.